 data-prep-kit

-Open source project for data preparation of LLM application builders
+Open source project for data preparation for GenAI applications

 Data Prep Kit accelerates unstructured data preparation for LLM app developers.
 It allows developers to cleanse, transform, and enrich unstructured data for pre-training, fine-tuning, instruct-tuning LLMs, or building RAG applications.
 The kit provides modules for Python, Ray, and Spark runtimes, supporting Natural Language and Code data modalities.
 It offers a framework for custom transforms and uses Kubeflow Pipelines for workflow automation.
 Users can install the kit via PyPi and access a variety of transforms for data processing pipelines.